 Putin and the ‘Petersburg set’: The secret life of a Russian leader

+Vladimir Putin and the ‘Petersburg set’: The secret life of Russia’s longest-serving leader

 What is Vladimir Putin like behind closed doors?
 Anne McElvoy takes a closer look at the mind and mood of the Russian president, how he lives and loves, and who has made it into his inner circle...

-This weekend, 100 million Russians and a further 6 million living in occupied Ukrainian territory will get a taste of what democracy, Vladimir Putin-style, looks like – which is, as the droll Russian saying has it, “an election without a choice”.
+This weekend, 100 million Russians and a further six million living in occupied Ukrainian territory got a taste of what democracy, Vladimir Putin-style, looks like – which is, as the droll Russian saying has it, “an election without a choice”.

-The sense of inevitability of the result, alongside the near-total concentration of power in the Kremlin, means that the opposition has already been dealt a death blow.
+The sense of inevitability of the result, alongside the near-total concentration of power in the Kremlin, meant that the opposition has already been dealt a death blow before the polls even opened.
 Literally so, in the case of Alexei Navalny, the charismatic dissident who died of mysterious causes in an Arctic prison camp last month.

 Join our commenting forum